nanobasis/nanobasis.com/_posts/2018-11-19-clone-godaddy-wordpress-to-debian-dev-environment-vmware.md

 This guide clones a *Wordpress* installation on *GoDaddy* to a development environment on Debian 9.5 Linux and *VMWare*, making it available via a subdomain pointing to the external network's IP address.
 This allows a *Wordpress* child theme to be developed locally and previewed remotely before being deployed to production.

-This process was used to set up [http://dev1.nanobasis.com/wp-admin/](http://dev1.nanobasis.com/wp-admin/).

 ### Step 1: Install Debian 9.5 netinst

 Complete the following guide: [Install Debian Stretch on VMWare with Custom Iptables NAT]({% post_url 2018-11-09-install-debian-vmware-iptables-nat %})